ThaisBarrosAlvim/protein-chat/README.md

 - **Qdrant Dashboard**: View and manage the vector store via a dashboard.

 ## Requirements
+- **Linux OS**: This project requires a Linux-based system to ensure compatibility with NVIDIA GPU support and other dependencies.
 - **Docker**: For containerizing and running services.
 - **NVIDIA GPU**: Requires Docker to be configured with NVIDIA GPU support.